1945 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The doubled die obverse error occurs when the coin die receives multiple impressions during the hubbing process, creating visible doubling in Lincoln’s portrait, lettering, or date elements.
-On 1945 wheat pennies, this doubling typically appears in “LIBERTY,” “IN GOD WE TRUST,” or Lincoln’s facial features.
+A doubled die obverse (DDO) error occurs when the working die receives more than one impression during the hubbing process, creating a visible doubling of design elements.
+On FS-101 (the primary listed variety), this doubling typically appears in “LIBERTY,” “IN GOD WE TRUST,” or Lincoln’s facial features.

 2. 1945 Wheat Penny Off-Center Strike Error

-Off-center strikes result when the planchet is not properly positioned between the dies during striking, causing part of the design to be missing while leaving a blank curved area on the opposite side.
+Off-center strikes happen when the planchet (the blank metal disc) is not properly centered between the dies at the moment of striking, leaving part of the design missing and an arc of blank metal on the opposite side.

 3. 1945 Wheat Penny Clipped Planchet Error

-Clipped planchet errors occur when the metal strip feeding the blanking press overlaps during the cutting process, removing a curved section from the coin’s edge.
-These clips can be straight, curved, or elliptical depending on the overlap pattern.
+A clipped planchet error results from the metal strip overlapping itself as it feeds into the blanking press, causing the punch to cut out a blank with a curved or straight section already removed from its edge.
+These clips can be curved, straight, or elliptical depending on how the overlap occurred.

 4. 1945 Wheat Penny Lamination Error